The Onagadori, the chicken with the world's longest tail, was declared a Natural Monument of Japan in 1952.

 Onagadori Chicken Behavior

 Onagadori chickens are at high risk of predation due to their small size and exceedingly long tail feathers.
-In Japan, the male birds are traditionally kept as caged birds, living the majority of their lives in a tomebako.
-Breeders take great care to protect the chickens not only from predators, but also from anything that might damage their feathers.
+In Japan, male birds are traditionally kept as caged birds, living the majority of their lives in a tomebako.
+Breeders take great care to protect the chickens not only from predators but also from anything that might damage their feathers.

-Like any other chickens, though, Onagadori do enjoy time to roam on the grass and explore.
+Like any other chickens, though, Onagadori does enjoy time to roam on the grass and explore.
 They require a secure enclosure, kept exceptionally clean, with high perches so that they can rest with their tails untangled.

 Onagadori chickens are very friendly birds.
 These ornamental chickens are not aggressive and they do well with people.
 They should be protected from other chickens, especially if owners want their roosters to grow long tails.

 According to a book on raising Onagadori written during the Taisho era from 1912 to 1926, these chickens were raised primarily on “rice bran, loach and crucian, frogs, insects (like grasshoppers, earthworms and small locust) and dragonfly nymphs.”
 Like other poultry, modern Onagadori chickens are typically raised on grain-based feeds which are adjusted as they mature.
 Chicks get one type of feed designed for their rapid growth.
 As the hens approach sexual maturity at around 24 weeks, they are switched to another feed that is specially designed with plenty of calcium for the best egg production.
 Adult roosters are also given a feed that is high in protein.

 A diet rich in protein is necessary for all birds, to support the growth of their feathers.
 Feathers are made up of 90 percent or more of the protein keratin.
 Onagadori chickens, especially the males which rarely or never molt their tail feathers, need an abundance of amino acids.
 Most of this protein comes from their feed.